msf1013/graphics-final-project/README.md

 a scene.
 Agents exhibit flocking behavior by using the simulated flock rules described by Craig Reynolds in: http://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/.

-# Acknowledgement
+## Acknowledgement

 The initial files are based on the Menger's sponge project written by Mario Fuentes for 2018 Fall Graphics Course.

-The project's report is located in: https://github.com/msf1013/graphics-final-project.
+The project's repository is located in: https://github.com/msf1013/graphics-final-project.